-Fifty-one prints from Flood State are currently on view in New Orleans, in a three-person show which was curated by Constance Lewis in conjunction with PhotoNOLA 2018.
+Fifty-one prints from Flood State are currently on view in ‘Between Land and Sea,’ an exhibition curated by Constance Lewis in conjunction with PhotoNOLA 2018.

 ‘Between Land and Sea,’ explores personal histories and communities’ relationships to the New Orleans landscape.
 Artists Binh Danh, Jennifer Shaw, and David Knox explore paths of migration and growth, displacement and resilience carved by water.
 Their works are joined by artifacts from the Louisiana State Museum’s permanent collection, highlighting the ways in which these artists’ interpretations build upon our shared history.